Market Street subway: Services

 Prior to March 30, 2020, the K Ingleside, L Taraval, M Ocean View, and T Third Street Muni Metro lines ran through the entire length of the subway to its direct connection with the Twin Peaks Tunnel.
 The J Church and N Judah lines left the subway via the Duboce portal at Church and Duboce streets, and only the N Judah and the T Third Street lines continued past the Embarcadero portal.
 Since the Muni Metro platforms at Montgomery Street, Powell Street, and Civic Center are long enough to hold two 75 ft two-car trains simultaneously, the San Francisco Municipal Transportation Agency began double-berthing in April 2015.
 Under this process, two trains are in the station at once: the rear train discharges passengers while the front train boards passengers.
 The new practice was aimed at reducing passenger frustration, though it would not reduce travel times.
 In 1997, work began to install the SelTrac CBTC-based signalling system in the subway.
 The work was completed in 2001 and station-to-station operation is now completely automated under normal operation.

 On March 30, 2020, Muni Metro service, including trains through the Market Street Subway, was replaced with buses due to the COVID-19 pandemic.
 Rail service returned on August 22, with the routes reconfigured to improve reliability in the subway.
 No J, K, or L service entered the subway: J Church service ran only on the surface between Balboa Park station and Church and Duboce station, while K Ingleside and L Taraval service was interlined, running between Wawona and 46th Avenue station and Balboa Park station.
 It returned to bus substitution three days later, citing malfunctioning overhead wire splices and the need to quarantine control center staff after a COVID-19 case.

 Rail service resumed in stages between December 2020 and February 2022.
 The T Third Street began using the subway between Ferry Portal and Embarcadero on January 23, 2021; full N, KT, and S service resumed on May 15, followed by the M on August 14.
 J Church trains, which had resumed surface-only operation on December 19, 2020, returned to the subway on February 19, 2022.
-The L Taraval remains as a bus to allow for construction along Taraval Street until 2024.
+The L Taraval operated as a bus to allow for construction along Taraval Street until rail service resumed on September 28, 2024.

 BART headways are short through this segment, as the right of way carries four of the system's five rapid transit lines on just two tracks.

-Upon completion, the Central Subway will be connected to the Market Street subway via a pedestrian underpass running from the existing Powell Street station to the under-construction Union Square/Market Street station a block away.
-The T will be rerouted from the Market Street subway into the new Central Subway.
+After its completion in November 2022, the Central Subway is connected to the Market Street subway via a pedestrian underpass running from the existing Powell Street station to the under-construction Union Square/Market Street station a block away.
+The T was rerouted from the Market Street subway into the new Central Subway in January 2023, creating a one-seat ride from Chinatown to Visitacion Valley.